The Timorous Bellboys

 Heroin

-An East German customs official goes undercover to investigate an international drug trafficking ring operating between Berlin and Budapest.
 The late sixties saw the trend in international intrigue move from the Cold War to the Drug War.
-It started with the made-for-TV movie The Poppy is Also a Flower—which was financed by the United Nations … Continue reading Heroin
+It started with the made-for-TV movie The Poppy Is Also a Flower, which was financed by the United Nations in cooperation with the Xerox Corporation, and went through the early 1970s, reaching its apex with William Friedkin’s …

 Murder on Monday